appunite/absence-bot/README.md

 To add an absence our team member simply starts a conversation with @AbsenceBot on Slack.
 All the chatbot does, is extract two pieces of information from the context: **reason** and **period** of your absence.
 If some pieces of information are missing, it will provide an additional question that helps it get this information.

-Our team member starts to type and answer chatbot questions He/She can also simply tell what they need, like in an ordinary human conversation e.g.:
+Our team member starts to type and answer chatbot questions.
+He/She can also simply tell what they need, like in an ordinary human conversation e.g.:

 * I’m not feeling good and will take time off till the end of the week,
 * I’m going to a conference between 3-5 May.